mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 ## Evaluation strategies

-### K-fold cross validation on ISAdetect dataset
+### K-fold cross-validation on ISAdetect dataset

-As an initial experiment, we use K-fold cross validation (as described in \autoref{k-fold-cross-validation}) on the ISAdetect dataset to evaluate the performance of our models.
-We pick a value of 5 folds, a common choice for K-fold cross validation that balances between computational cost and robustness.
+As an initial experiment, we use K-fold cross-validation (as described in \autoref{k-fold-cross-validation}) on the ISAdetect dataset to evaluate the performance of our models.
+We pick a value of 5 folds, a common choice for K-fold cross-validation that balances between computational cost and robustness.
 It should be noted that this experiment does not provide an indication of how the model performs on previously unseen \acp{ISA}, since all 23 \acp{ISA} are present in the training data for each fold.
 However, we still include this experiment for the sake of interpreting the general behavior of the models.

-### Leave-one-group-out cross validation on ISADetect dataset
+### Leave-one-group-out cross-validation on ISAdetect dataset

 The most common way to validate machine learning models is by leaving out a random subset of the data, training the model on the remaining data, and then measuring performance by making predictions on the left-out subset.
-K-fold cross validation, as described in \autoref{k-fold-cross-validation-on-isadetect-dataset}, is a more robust variant of the train-test split that repeats this process multiple times with different splits.
+K-fold cross-validation, as described in \autoref{k-fold-cross-validation-on-isadetect-dataset}, is a more robust variant of the train-test split that repeats this process multiple times with different splits.
 However, our goal is to develop a \ac{CNN} model that is able to discover features from binary executables of unseen \acp{ISA}.

 To validate whether our model generalizes to \acp{ISA} not present in the training data, we use \acf{LOGO CV}, using the \acp{ISA} as the groups (see \autoref{leave-one-group-out-cross-validation} for a description of \ac{LOGO CV}).
-In other words, we train models for validation using binaries from 22 out of our 23 \acp{ISA} from the ISADetect dataset, using the single held-out group as the validation set.
+In other words, we train models for validation using binaries from 22 out of our 23 \acp{ISA} from the ISAdetect dataset, using the single held-out group as the validation set.
 Repeating this process for each group and aggregating the results, we get a strong indication of how the model performs on previously unseen \acp{ISA}.

 ### Testing on other datasets